patdel0/auth-challenge/Issues.md

 ### Explanation

-The cookies middleware was being run after, meaning there wasn't a cookie created when the code ran.
+The cookies middleware was being run after my middleware function, meaning there wasn't a cookie created when the code ran.

 ### Solution